AdobeDocs/experience-platform.en/help/profile/privacy.md

 ## Getting started

-It is recommended that you have a working understanding of the following [!DNL Experience Platform] services before reading this guide:
+This guide requires a working understanding of the following [!DNL Platform] components:

 * [[!DNL Privacy Service]](../privacy-service/home.md): Manages customer requests for accessing, opting out of sale, or deleting their personal data across Adobe Experience Cloud applications.
 * [[!DNL Identity Service]](../identity-service/home.md): Solves the fundamental challenge posed by the fragmentation of customer experience data by bridging identities across devices and systems.